Overview

 Access free at-home rapid antigen tests

 Rapid antigen tests are easy-to-use tests that can be taken at home to confirm the presence of COVID‑19.
 Results from these tests can be available in as little as 15 minutes.
 Ontario has expanded access to free rapid testing kits to the general public for at-home use.
 Tests are available at grocery and pharmacy locations across the province.
-Find a participating grocery and pharmacy retailer.
+Take this self-assessment if you have any symptoms of illness or tested positive for COVID-19.

 Access free rapid antigen tests for your organisation